cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Why do you think I should talk with you?
 - Why shall I talk to you
 - Why shall I talk to you?
+- Why should i chat with you
+- Why should i chat with you?
 - Why should I talk with you?
 - Why should I use you
 - Why should I use you?
-- Why should i chat with you
-- Why should i chat with you?
 - Why were you created
 - Why you here?
 - You know how you can help me instead of asking me
 - Your capabilities.
-- give me an intro
-- how can I use you?
-- please tell me something about you
-- tell me about your products
-- tell me about yourself
-- what all things can you assist you with
-- what can I ask?
-- what can you do?
-- what should I ask
-- what type of answer you can give
-- what's your purpose?
-- What else can u do
-- What you can do

 ## intent:bot_fear
 - Are you afraid d of artificial jntelligance?